aws-samples/scp-management-reference-architecture/README.md

     - `account_baseline_scp` - choose this category if yor policy actions are specific to governance or account management services
     - `security_iam_baseline_scp` - choose this category if yor policy actions are specific to security services
     - `infrastructure_baseline_scp` - choose this category if yor policy actions are specific to network services
-    - `storage_logging_baseline_scp` - choose this category if yor policy actions are specific to storage services
+    - `data_logging_baseline_scp` - choose this category if yor policy actions are specific to storage services
 3. Next, check if an SCP file with a name similar to your above chosen SCP category exist in the sub-directory you have decided as your SCP target.
     - If you find an existing file with a name similar to your above chosen SCP category then edit the identified SCP file, either add your actions to an existing statement or create a new statement in the policy file based on the SCP policy size limit and your requirements.
 Go to Step 4.
     - If you DONT find an existing file with a name similar to your above chosen SCP category then create a new SCP policy file with your policy actions.
 The name of this new SCP file must follow the standard naming convention defined in [SCP File Naming Convention](#scp-file-naming-convention)